matthiasbeyer/mdbook-svgbob2/README.md

 ## Usage

-Add this to your cargo.toml:
+Add this to your book.toml:
 ```toml
 [preprocessor.svgbob2]
 ```